New obstructions to symplectic embeddings: On holomorphic curves in dimension four

-For any integer $l>0$, one can symplectically embed $l$ disjoint balls of radius one into the ellipsoid $E(1, \sqrt{l})$, \cite{tr}.
-Hence, for $S$ satisfying \eqref{tford}, we may assume that the points $p_1, \dots, p_{3d-1}$ lie at the center of disjoint balls in $E=E(1/S,1)$ which have radii slightly less than $1/S$ and whose closures lie in the interior of $E$.
-Let $J \in {\mathcal J}_E$ be an almost-complex structure which agrees with the standard complex structure in the balls around the points $p_i$, and induces almost-complex structures on $(\CC P^2 \smallsetminus E)^{\infty}_-$, $SE$, and $E^{\infty}_+$ which are regular for somewhere injective, finite energy curves of genus zero.
-Consider again a sequence of curves $f_N$ which represent classes in ${\mathcal M}_d(J^N, p_1, \dots, p_{3d-1})$ and converge, in the sense of \cite{BEHWZ}, to a holomorphic building $\mathbf{ F}$.
+Let $J \in {\mathcal J}_E^{\star}$ be an almost-complex structure which agrees with the standard complex structure in the balls around the points $p_i$ and induces almost-complex structures on $(\CC P^2 \smallsetminus E)^{\infty}_-$, $SE$, and $E^{\infty}_+$ which are regular for somewhere injective, finite energy curves of genus zero.
+As no holomorphic curves have image contained entirely in these balls such $J$ exist.
+In fact, the almost complex structures in ${\mathcal J}_E^{\star}$ which satisfy both of these conditions form a subset of the second category in the set of structures which satisfy just the first.
+Assume now that the point constraints are in general position relative to $J$.
+Consider again a sequence of curves $f_N$ which represent classes in ${\mathcal M}_d(J^N, p_1, \dots, p_{3d-1})$ and converges, in the sense of \cite{BEHWZ}, to a holomorphic building $\mathbf{ F}$.
 For this new choice of $J$ we get the following refinements of Proposition \ref{index}.